 On June 2, 2014, pursuant to the terms of the Deerfield Facility Agreement, the Company issued the Deerfield Warrant to purchase 14,423,076 shares of Series D Preferred (Note C).
 The Company recorded the fair value of the Deerfield Warrant as a debt discount and a warrant liability.
 The Deerfield Warrant, if unexercised, expires on the earlier of June 2, 2024, or upon a liquidation event.
 Upon completion of the Company's initial public offering (the "IPO"), the Deerfield Warrant automatically converted into a warrant to purchase 1,923,077 shares of the Company's common stock at an exercise price of \$5.85 per share.
 After giving effect to the Reverse Stock Split effected in December 2020, the exercise price of the Deerfield Warrant became \$93.60 and the shares of the Company's common stock issuable upon exercise of the Deerfield Warrant became 120,192 shares of common stock.
-As a result of the January 2021 Inducement Transaction (discussed below) the anti-dilution provisions within the Deerfield Warrant were triggered and the exercise price was reduced from \$93.60 per share to \$46.25 per share.
-In addition, as a result of the June 2021 Warrant Inducement Transaction (discussed below) the anti-dilution provision within the Deerfield Warrant were triggered and the exercise price was reduced from \$46.25 per share to \$38.34 per share.
+As a result of the Warrant Inducement transaction on January 26, 2021 (discussed below) the anti-dilution provisions within the Deerfield Warrant were triggered and the exercise price was reduced from \$93.60 per share to \$46.25 per share.
 The Company amortized the debt discount over the term of the Deerfield Convertible Note and the expense was recorded as interest expense related to amortization of debt issuance costs and discount in the unaudited condensed statements of operations.
 The Deerfield Convertible Note was extinguished in February 2021 and the remaining debt discount was written off and recognized as a loss on extinguishment of debt.